Mini Motorways: Gameplay

 The game plays similarly to Mini Metro, its predecessor, except it involves following a grid-like system to build road networks instead of rail networks.
 The game consists of drawing roads to link houses (which contain cars) to buildings of identical colours (red to red, yellow to yellow, etc.).
 New buildings and houses appear randomly as the game progresses.
 The buildings have pins which the cars of the correct colour must collect.
 The score is the number of pins that have been collected.
 If too many pins accumulate on a building (seven for square buildings and ten for circular buildings), a timer is set as a warning.
 Once a building's timer is full, the game is over.
 Vehicles reaching the destination will reduce the progression of the timer slightly, and once the number of pins on the building drops back within capacity, the timer will deplete by itself, after which it will split back up into standard pins.
 Vehicles will prioritise buildings with timers to help deal with them.

-After each week, the player may choose between two upgrade choices, which could include special tools.
+After each in-game week, (Note: Each in-game week lasts approximately two and a half minutes, unless made faster by using speed controls.) the player may choose between two upgrade choices, which could include special tools.
 Both choices will always provide extra road tiles, and one choice will always provide a special tool.
-Sometimes one of the choices will just be road tiles.
+Sometimes one of the choices will just be extra road tiles.
 Special tools include: